Skip to main content Skip to section navigation

 An incident begins when someone becomes aware of a potential incident.
 We define “incident” broadly, following NIST SP 800-61, as “a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices” (6).
 This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of cloud.gov.

-When a cloud.gov team member is the first person to notice an incident, they should also begin reporting it by using the TTS incident response process and posting about it in #cloud-gov using @cg-team (including notifying the cloud.gov leads).
+When a cloud.gov team member is the first person to notice an incident, they should join #cg-incidents, and use the “Declare Incident” Workflow.

 In either case, the first participant on the cloud.gov team becomes the initial Incident Commander (IC) and carries out the next steps in the response.
 The IC’s responsibility is coordination, not necessarily investigation.
 The IC’s primary role is to guide the process.
 The first responder may remain IC throughout the process, or they may hand off IC duties later in the process.